Pros and Cons of Home Additions: Is It the Right Move for You?

 If you love your neighborhood, your school district, or just your neighbors, moving might not be ideal.
 Plus, between closing costs, moving expenses, and rising home prices, relocating can be a financial and emotional headache.
 An addition lets you upgrade your lifestyle without packing a single box.

 One of the best parts of a home addition?
 You call the shots.
 You’re not adapting to someone else’s idea of space.
-You’re designing your dream room, your way; down to the paint colors, window placement, and type of flooring.
+You’re designing your dream room, your way, down to the paint colors, window placement, and type of flooring.
+Thinking about a kitchen upgrade as part of your addition?
+Explore our kitchen remodeling services in Methuen, MA or learn about the kitchen remodel timeline.

 If you’ve got the room (and local zoning allows it), building an accessory dwelling unit (like a basement apartment or guest house) could bring in extra income.
 Long-term renters or even short-term vacation stays can help offset the cost of your addition.